Tim Dakin: Channel Islands controversy

 In January 2014, it was announced that the Channel Islands would be temporarily removed from the oversight of the Bishop of Winchester, after relations between Dakin and the Deanery of Jersey broke down over the handling of the alleged abuse, and the suspension of the Dean of Jersey, Bob Key.
 The deaneries of Jersey and Guernsey were transferred to the direct oversight of the Archbishop of Canterbury, and the Dean of Jersey was reinstated, with Archbishop Justin Welby subsequently issuing an apology to the dean and his wife "for the hurt and the treatment that they had received".

 In the face of continued poor relations, the Archbishop of Canterbury formed a special commission in June 2018, under the chairmanship of a former Bishop of London, Richard Chartres, to decide on a way forward.
-In a report prepared for a visiting delegation during the commission process, the Standing Committee of the Deanery of Guernsey wrote of its relationship with Dakin: "While the handling of the Jersey safeguarding issue may have been the trigger for the current position, it is not the only matter which has so seriously strained the relationship."
+In a report prepared for a visiting delegation during the commission process, the standing committee of the Deanery of Guernsey wrote of its relationship with Dakin: "While the handling of the Jersey safeguarding issue may have been the trigger for the current position, it is not the only matter which has so seriously strained the relationship."
 The commission issued its conclusions in October 2019, stating of Dakin's original handling of the case that "The suspension of the Dean came as a seismic shock to the civic authorities and churchpeople in Jersey, and triggered a breakdown in trust between the Church and people in both Islands, and Winchester.
 Questions were immediately raised as to the propriety, and indeed legality, of the Bishop's actions."
-The final decision of the commission was that the Channel Islands should not return to the episcopal oversight of the Bishop of Winchester, but should instead be incorporated into the neighbouring Diocese of Salisbury, as a new permanent arrangement for episcopal care.
-The new arrangement is for both Jersey and Guernsey deaneries, as relations with Dakin had broken down across all the Channel Islands.
+The final decision of the commission was that the Channel Islands should not return to the episcopal oversight of the Bishop of Winchester, but should instead be incorporated into the neighbouring Diocese of Salisbury as a new permanent arrangement for episcopal care.
+The new arrangement is for both the Jersey and Guernsey deaneries, as relations with Dakin had broken down across all the Channel Islands.